 The program seeks to promote and support child education and health care services.
 According to a recent studies, nine out of the ten worst countries for newborns (neo-natal mortality rates per thousand live births in 2012) are from Africa, including Sierra Leone, Somalia, Guinea-Bissau, Angola, Lesotho, Democratic Republic of the Congo, Mali, Central African Republic and Côte d’Ivoire.
 Half of these countries were affected by conflict.
 To help tackle such a huge challenge in the continent, the organization seeks to advocate for and support the promotion of breastfeeding, neonatal resuscitation, kangaroo mother care for pre-term babies and the prevention and treatment of infections.
 We also promote campaigns against all forms of abuse against children.

 Education has no substitute, one is either educated or not.
-AID-SL as an advocacy and development oriented organization, our commitment and work around education and it related issues remains a priority.
+AID as an advocacy and development oriented organization, our commitment and work around education and it related issues remains a priority.
 As a very vital component to nation’s sustainable growth, we believe it must be embraced by all.

-Since our establishment, we have undertaken several activities that has both promote education and at the same time introduced practical initiatives that support the livelihoods and empower citizens in Sierra Leone, and across Africa.
+Since our establishment, we have undertaken several activities that has both promote education and at the same time introduced practical initiatives that support the livelihoods and empower citizens across Africa.
 This includes both formal and non-formal interventions which are not limited to; Tailoring, Gara Tye-Dying, Business Development Training for young people, ICT trainings and support to schools and schools going children and pupils in both primary and secondary schools etc.